Significant-Gravitas/AutoGPT/docs/content/AutoGPT/component agent/components.md

 Sometimes it may be easier to order components explicitly by setting `self.components` list in the agent's `__init__` method.
 This way you can also ensure there's no circular dependencies and `run_after` is ignored.

+!!! warning
-> ⚠️ Be sure to include all components - by setting `self.components` list, you're overriding the default behavior of discovering components automatically.
+    Be sure to include all components - by setting `self.components` list, you're overriding the default behavior of discovering components automatically.
 Since it's usually not intended agent will inform you in the terminal if some components were skipped.

 ```py
 class MyAgent(Agent):